fsquillace/juju-old/README.md

     $> JUJU_DEBUG=1 juju -i <package_name>

 ### JuJu dependencies
-    Apart the main dependencies (bash, tar and wget), Juju has few other dependencies that can be fixed by getting the jujubox. jujubox is a minimal script that retrieve a tarball of a package set (awk, grep and xz) that will be installed into the juju repo local from a remote repository.
+Apart the main dependencies (bash, tar and wget), Juju has few other dependencies that can be fixed through the jujubox. jujubox is a minimal script that retrieves a tarball of a package set (awk, grep and xz) that will be installed into the juju repo local from a remote repository.
-    Usually these dependencies are available in many *nix system.
+Usually these dependencies are available in many \*nix systems.
 However, in case your system does not have one of these dependencies you can get it by typing:

     $> jujubox